RipperJ/VerilogExpr2NAND-NOR/README.md

 Logic Expression Compiler, with Logic Minimization, to NAND/NOR Implementation

 ## Introduction
-This is one of the course project materials for HKUST-gz MICS 6000H Logic Design Automation of Digital Systems.
+This is one of the course project materials for [HKUST-GZ MICS 6000H Logic Design Automation of Digital Systems](https://hongcezh.people.ust.hk/talk/mics6000h-logic-design-automation-of-digital-systems/).
 This project is alive, maintained by <linfeng.du@connect.ust.hk>.
 Any discussion or suggestion would be greatly appreciated!

 ## Requirements
 * Python 3.9